 During Candidate Selection Weekend, will finalists be interviewed individually or in a group setting?

 Both.
-Finalists will be interviewed individually and with the Interview panel made up of 3-4 people.
+Finalists will be interviewed individually and with the interview panels.

 For finalists invited to Candidate Selection Weekend, does the Gates PSL Scholarship Program pay for travel expenses?

 Yes.
 The Gates PSL Scholarship Program works with a travel agency that will make travel arrangements for all finalists, point-to-point.
 The Gates PSL Scholarship Program also pays for finalists’ lodging, food, and ground transportation expenses to and from the airport.

 If I am working or studying abroad and am chosen as a Gates PSL Scholarship finalist, will the Gates PSL Scholarship Program cover my travel expenses?

 Yes.
 The Gates PSL Scholarship Program will pay for round-trip transportation for you.
 The program works with a travel agency to book flights at the best possible rates.

 If I’m local to the Seattle area, will my transportation be covered?

 Yes.
 You will be reimbursed for your round trip-mileage from point-to-point or, if you use public transportation, you will be reimbursed for those costs.